OBD-II: the secure choice for vehicle telematics

 “It’s an experiential thing where you feel like you’re interacting with the other objects, humans and machines.
 We may all be remote, but we will feel like we are there, sharing a collective experience, that feels real and makes us feel validated and connected.”

-Marcus confidently predicts that by 2030, we will all be happily, physically and physiologically immersed with each other in some communal environment on demand.
+Marcus confidently predicts that by 2030, we will all be happily, physically and physiologically immersed with each other through digital connectivity in some communal environment on demand.

 Watch this space.